torrejonv/teranode/docs/services/p2pLegacy.md

 ### 1.2.
 Data Transformation for Compatibility

-The P2P Legacy Service performs two major data transformation processes, designed to ensure full compatibility between the differing data structures of BSV and Teranode:
+The P2P Legacy Service performs a major data transformation processes, designed to ensure full compatibility between the differing data structures of BSV and Teranode.

-1. **Decorate Translations for Transaction Formats:** The service adeptly translates from / to the traditional TX format used in BSV and the Extended TX format that is prevalent in Teranode.
-This decoration process ensures that transactions can seamlessly transition between the two systems without loss of information or functionality.

-2. **Encapsulation and Conversion of Blocks and Transactions:** Legacy blocks and their transactions are encapsulated into subtrees, aligning with the Teranode model's approach to data management.
+Legacy blocks and their transactions are encapsulated into subtrees, aligning with the Teranode model's approach to data management.
 In a similar way, the service can transparently convert blocks, subtrees, and transactions from the Teranode format back into the conventional block and transaction format used by BSV.
 This bidirectional conversion capability allows to maintain operational continuity across the network.

 ### 1.3.
 Phased Migration Towards Teranode